bpi/bhq_translation/tua.md

 This exercise uses sound contrasts that are useful in most languages.
 Even if the sounds are not common in your language they are still useful for improving temporal processing speed and accuracy.

 ### Customize text label list
 The lists below are the sound labels used in the English version of BrainHQ.
 These are used for the text on the response boxes.
 You can customize the labels if you think different text better represents these sounds in your language.
+Please send us a list of alternative labels.

 __Set 1__
 ga ka